Abjad/abjad/abjad/docs/source/start_here/installation/index.rst

-If you are new to working with the commandline you should use Google to get a basic introduction to editing your profile and setting environment variables.
+If you are new to working with the commandline you should use Google to get a basic introduction to editing your profile and contextualize environment variables.

 Installing the current packaged version of Abjad with ``pip``